-After a century of optimism surrounding the Enlightenment about our power of reason to arrive at knowledge of the basic theoretical truths about the world, as well as the basic practical principles that should guide human action, intellectual life in the 19th and 20th century was dominated by skepticism about whether reason really had such a power after all.
-Our course will follow some of the more important lines of debate about reason that occupied philosophy during this century.
+Our course starts at the end of a century of optimism (hope) surrounding the Enlightenment about our power of reason to arrive at knowledge of the basic theoretical truths about the world, as well as the basic practical principles that should guide human action.
+From here we will follow out the intellectual life in the 19th and 20th century, which came to be dominated by an increasing skepticism about whether reason really had such a power after all.

+Our course will focus on some of the more important lines of debate about the power of reason in these centuries.
 We will begin with KANT's critical defence of reason, which, despite acknowledging that reason alone cannot yield any theoretical knowledge of the world (how things are 'in themselves'), contends that reason still must be considered to have absolute authority in the practical sphere, providing knowledge of how we should live.
-We will then turn to several influential successors of Kant (KIERKEGAARD, NIETZSCHE, GOLDMAN, DE BEAUVOIR) who were not as optimistic about even this limited authority for reason, and who insisted instead that we face up to the potential irrationality (absurdity) that might lie at the heart of our existence - even if this involves the experience of despair.
+We will then turn to several influential successors of Kant (KIERKEGAARD, NIETZSCHE, GOLDMAN, DE BEAUVOIR) who were not nearly as optimistic about even this limited authority for reason, and who insisted instead that we face up to the irrationality (absurdity) that can seem to lie at the heart of our existence - even if this involves the experience of despair.